-Headphones–earbuds especially–are designed to create an enclosed and personalized jam session.
+Headphones, like the Scosche REALM IEM856Md earbuds, are designed to create an enclosed and personalized jam session.
 When a pair is worn we are hoping for concert-for-one level quality and clarity.
 We expect no audible spill-over to disturb those around us.
 At the very least, we don’t want to clue them into to our Justin Bieber-riddled playlist of guilty pleasures.

 When your personal jam session wraps, so do the EP-100 Earbud headphones.
-Wrap the 3.5mm plug cable around 2-3 fingers and stuff the entire unit in the include carrying cylinder.
+Wrap the 3.5mm plug cable around 2-3 fingers and stuff the entire unit in the included carrying cylinder.
 It’s a cool solution for toting the little suckers concisely and simply.

 Bottom Line: Nannies and parents take heed.
 These are for you and anyone who needs one ear alert and present.
 The lack of smashing volume makes way for pleasant audio in comfort, without closing out the world.

 You can buy the JBL Tempo On-Ear Headphones at Amazon for $34.99.